Topological enhancement of a PT-symmetric Su-Schrieffer-Heeger quantum battery: Introduction

 From an experimental perspective, the key ingredients of non-Hermitian and topological lattice models have already been realized in several platforms.
 Photonic lattices and coupled-resonator arrays can implement SSH-type band structures with tunable gain and loss, enabling direct access to $\mathcal{PT}$ symmetry and exceptional-point physics~\cite{ElGanainy2018,Oezdemir2019,Zeuner_Observation_2015}.
 In addition, cavity- and circuit-QED architectures provide versatile settings in which driven light--matter interactions realize generalized quantum Rabi and lattice models with effective non-Hermitian and topological features~\cite{Braak_2011,Li2021a,Li2021GAA,Xie_2017,Li_2015,Xie_2014,Lu2023,Fan2023}.
 These developments indicate that the $\mathcal{PT}$-symmetric topological mechanisms explored here could be transplanted into cavity-based quantum-battery charging schemes, where an SSH-type battery is coupled to structured photonic modes in a controllable way.

-In this work, we investigate a $\mathcal{PT}$-symmetric SSH quantum battery that integrates topological and non-Hermitian effects.
-The interplay between topology and $\mathcal{PT}$ symmetry gives rise to both bulk and edge exceptional points (EPs), which determine the charging dynamics.
-Our analysis reveals that the edge EP, appearing only in the topological phase, triggers early symmetry breaking and enables faster and more complete energy accumulation.
-These results highlight the cooperative role of topology and non-Hermiticity in optimizing the performance of quantum batteries.
+In this work, we investigate a \(\mathcal{PT}\)-symmetric SSH quantum battery that integrates topological and non-Hermitian effects.
+The interplay between topology and \(\mathcal{PT}\) symmetry gives rise to both bulk and edge exceptional points (EPs), leading to a topology-dependent \(\mathcal{PT}\)-breaking structure and distinct charging dynamics in the topological and trivial phases.
+In particular, the topological phase exhibits an additional edge-broken regime that is absent in the trivial case, and this topology-specific spectral structure is reflected in its charging behavior.
+We further examine the corresponding Lindblad dynamics and identify the non-Hermitian model as the conditional no-jump description of the same gain-loss processes.
+The Lindblad results show that the topological advantage remains visible at the level of stored energy, extractable work, and extractable fraction under unconditional open-system evolution.
+These results highlight the cooperative role of topology and non-Hermiticity in shaping quantum-battery performance.